strimzi/strimzi-kafka-oauth/README.md

 The meaning of the variables used in the above names is as follows.

 - `$CONFIG_ID`
   The value specified as `oauth.config.id` configuration option.
-If not specified it is set to `client` for Kafka client, `kafka-authorizer` for `KeycloakRBACAuthorizer`, or calculated from other configuration parameters for the validation on Kafka broker.
+If not specified it is set to `client` for Kafka client, `kafka-authorizer` for `KeycloakAuthorizer`, or calculated from other configuration parameters for the validation on Kafka broker.
 - `$HOST:$PORT`
   The hostname and port used to connect to authorization server.
 Extracted from the configured value for `oauth.token.endpoint.uri`, `oauth.introspect.endpoint.uri`, `oauth.userinfo.endpoint.uri`, `oauth.jwks.endpoint.uri` or `strimzi.authorization.token.endpoint.uri` (depending on the context).
 If the port is not part of the uri it is defaulted to `80` for `http`, and to `443` for `https`.
 - `$PATH`